 The outputs are the programme activities.
 In this case, the number and type of consultations could be recorded.

 This would include training for the community workers, salary and transportation.
 If the adherence counselling will take place at St Jude’s Hospital, a suitable room must be identified.
 Information materials for the patients might also be necessary.

 Activity: Using either your own theory of change, or the impact, outcomes, outputs and inputs listed above, draw up a logical framework.
-Include suitable indicators, assumptions and threats to the programme.
+Include suitable indicators, assumptions and threats to the programme to improve diabetic care.

 |Objectives||Indicators||Sources of Verification||Assumptions/Threats|

 |Impact||Lower rates of teenage pregnancy||Teenage pregnancy rates||Maternity records||Contraception is used effectively|

 |Outcome||Increased use of contraceptive services by teenagers||Use of contraception by people under the age of 18||Clinic register||Teenagers must feel comfortable asking clinic